emrul11/OSL-MessageQueueService/README.md

 1. Open the web application in your browser.
 2. Use the provided UI to publish messages to Channel A and Channel B.
-3. Consumers will automatically process the messages and print them in the console.
+3. Run the MessageQueueService.ShowConsumedMessage to see consumed messages both from channel A and B

 ## Additional Notes